snrostov/cli/docs/guides/elasticsearch/clustering/topology.md

     - `spec.replicas` is set to `2`.
 Two dedicated nodes is created as client.
     - Label `node.role.client: set` is added in Pods
+    - Each Pod will receive a single PersistentVolume with a StorageClass of **standard** and **50Mi** of provisioned storage.

+> Default `spec.storage` will be used in Client nodes as no dedicated storage specification is provided

 - data-topology-es